+Excel Formatting Shortcuts28.
+To select all charts (and objects) select one then press CTRL+A to select all.
 29. Use the Align tools to align the charts to one another.
 Select the chart or charts to reveal the Drawing Tools Format tab on the ribbon:

+To select multiple charts click on one then hold down the SHIFT key to select more.
 30. To move charts using your arrow keys simply hold down CTRL and left-click the outside of the chart.
 You’ll get 4 small circles that indicate the chart object is selected and you can now move it by pressing your arrow keys.

 Click here to download my Free Chart Tips eBook and keep it as a handy reference.